Bilinear Fractal Interpolation and Box Dimension: General iterated function systems

 for all $B\in2^{\mathbb{X}},$ the set of subsets of $\mathbb{X}$.
 Let $\mathbb{H=H(X)}$ be the set of nonempty compact subsets of $\mathbb{X}$.
 Since $\mathcal{F}\left( \mathbb{H}\right) \subset\mathbb{H}$, we can also treat $\mathcal{F}$ as a mapping $\mathcal{F}:\mathbb{H} \rightarrow \mathbb{H}$.
 When $U\subset\mathbb{X}$ is nonempty, we may write $\mathbb{H}(U)=\mathbb{H(X)} \cap2^{U}$.
 We denote by $\left\vert \mathcal{F}\right\vert $ the number of distinct mappings in $\mathcal{F}$.

 Let $d_{\mathbb{H}}$ denote the Hausdorff metric on $\mathbb{H}$, defined in terms of $d_{\mathbb{X}}$.
 A convenient definition (see for example \cite[p.66]{edgar}) is

 for all $B,C\in\mathbb{H}$.
-For $S\subset\mathbb{X}$ and $r>0,$ $S+r$ denotes the set $\{y\in\mathbb{X}:\exists x\in S$ $s.t.$ $d_{\mathbb{X}}(x,y)<r\}$.
+For $S\subset\mathbb{X}$ and $r>0,$ $S+r$ denotes the set $\{y\in\mathbb{X}:\exists x\in S$ $\;\,\text{so that}\;d_{\mathbb{X}}(x,y)<r\}$.

 We say that a metric space $\mathbb{X}$ is \textit{locally compact} to mean that if $C\subset\mathbb{X}$ is compact and $r$ is a positive real number then $\overline{C+r}$ is compact.
-The notation $\overline{C+r}$ means the closure of the union of balls of radius $r$, one centered on each point of $C$.
+Here, $\overline{S}$ denotes the closure of a set $S$.
+(For an equivalent definition of local compactness, see for instance \cite[3.3]{Engel}.)

 The following information is foundational.

 \begin{theorem} \begin{itemize} \item[(i)] The metric space $(\mathbb{H},d_{\mathbb{H}})$ is complete.

 \item[(ii)] If $(\mathbb{X},d_{\mathbb{X}})$ is compact then $(\mathbb{H} ,d_{\mathbb{H}})$ is compact.